|Nutrition Facts (per serving)|

-Spray a 7-inch round baking pan with nonstick cooking spray.
+Spray a 7-inch-round baking pan with cooking spray.
 Cut a sheet of parchment paper to fit into the bottom of the pan and spray it lightly.

-In a mixing bowl with an electric mixer, beat the butter and sugar together until it is light and fluffy.
+In the mixing bowl of an electric mixer, beat the butter and sugar together until it is light and fluffy.

 Add the eggs, one at a time, beating well after each addition.
 Beat in the vanilla.

-With a spoon or spatula, fold in the chocolate chips and chopped nuts.
+With a spoon or spatula, fold in the chocolate chips and chopped pecans.

 Spread the batter in the prepared pan and cover with foil.

 Add 1 1/2 cups of water to the Instant Pot inner pot and put a baking sling in the pot.
-(If you don't have a silicone sling make one by putting a trivet in the pot, and putting in a long, folded sheet of foil; this will make it easier to lift the pan out when the brownies are ready.)
-Place the pan on the trivet or sling.
+Place the pan on the sling.

 Slide a knife around the side of the pan to loosen the brownies.
 Carefully remove the brownies to a plate.

-Spread the chocolate glaze mixture over the brownies, little some drip down the sides, if desired.
+Spread the chocolate glaze mixture over the top of the brownies, letting some drip down the sides, if desired.

-Sprinkle chopped nuts over the wet glaze.
+Sprinkle chopped nuts over the wet glaze, if you like.
 Cool completely.

 Slice the brownies and serve.